 - 6. In the process of closing transaction accounts of business entities due to account inactivity for over a year, in keeping with the provisions of the Frame Agreement and which accounts are not the subject matter of write-off in the course of the Annual inventory procedure, if the business entity has not responded to a written notification from the Bank, the remaining amount owed of up to HRK 75.00 / / any balance in the account up to HRK 150.00 can be credited to Bank's revenues or written off, and the account closing fee is not charged. - 7.
-In the process of closing transaction accounts of business entities at the Bank's request in the event of outstanding overdue debts towards the Bank, such debts are written off and the transaction account is closed.
-If a transaction account cannot be closed due to the provision of the Funds Enforcement Act, such claims are written off and no new fees are calculated and charged. - II.
+In the process of closing transaction accounts of business entities at the Bank's request in the event of outstanding overdue debts towards the Bank, such debts are written off and the transaction account is closed. - II.
 Liabilities and receivables from savings accounts, savings deposits and transaction accounts of private individuals - II.1.
 Crediting/ writing-off small balances on savings accounts, savings deposits and transaction accounts of private individuals